NCAA Name, Image, and Likeness Lawyer (NIL)

 Opportunities for student-athletes to earn income from their NIL are plentiful and can include participation in product advertisements and placement in print ads, television ads, and with radio appearances as well as billboards.
-Social media also will present a new frontier for student-athletes to monetize exposure and gain financial opportunity through NIL.
+Social media also presents a new frontier for student-athletes to monetize exposure and gain financial opportunity through NIL.
 Student-athletes may also be in a position to receive appearance fees at stores, venues, and events and may also be able to engage in other ways like participation in autograph signings and offering paid private coaching sessions.

 Consulting with an attorney before engaging in any business venture is always recommended whether you are an athlete or a layperson.
 Engaging in the business of monetizing your NIL is no exception especially because of very real NCAA compliance and eligibility considerations.

 If you are a current or prospective NCAA student-athlete and believe that you may be in a position to financially benefit from your NIL now that this groundbreaking NCAA legislation was passed, you should consult with an experienced NCAA attorney.

 NCAA Athlete Representation for NIL